The territoriality of protection

 Indeed, when filing a patent application, only a description is required and no implementation is required.
 Why then be more severe for previous possession?

-Other countries (like the USA) reserve their "previous personal possession"National to people who have made serious preparations.
+Other countries (such as the US) reserve their previous personal possession To those who have made serious preparations.

 Possession must relate to the invention as claimed in the granted patent or, where appropriate, in the limited patent.